-Dr. Valenza led the design, planning, construction and move to a new, 314,000-square-foot building and conference center to replace UTSD's 1955 facility.
+Dr. Valenza led the design, planning, construction and move to a new, 314,000-square-foot building and conference center to replace the School of Dentistry's 1955 facility.
 The new building was completed in 2012.

-Dr. Valenza is an active member of UT Dentists.
-He teaches both undergraduate and graduate students and conducts clinical research, primarily in dental informatics and clinical care.
+Dr. Valenza teaches both undergraduate and graduate students and conducts clinical research, primarily in dental informatics and clinical care.
 His research interests include clinical simulation, dental informatics and the use of technology in patient care.
 He has authored/co-authored numerous papers, chapters and reports, and received grants totaling more than $1.5 million.